 Book SLA's Giba-Nura and Sydney Observatory's Aboriginal Astronomy program for the same day, and receive a $1 discount per student on each program.

-Congratulations to Holy Spirit Catholic Primary School, the winner of our book prize for Term 1, 2016.
+Congratulations to Conservatorium High School, the winner of our book prize for Term 2, 2016.

 Thanks to everyone who filled in a program evaluation form, which are automatically entered into the draw for our book prize each term.